-The School has Land, Buildings and Improvements with a carrying value of \$150,474,603 (2021: \$138,205,181) representing estimated fair value.
-The School's properties were subject to an independent valuation as at 31 December 2022 (Independent valuer: JLL Pty Ltd).

-In determining the fair value, the direct comparison approach for land values and the current replacement cost approach for buildings, improvements and the market approach for the Bread House property, Ruth Fairfax House and art work was applied.
+The School has Land, Buildings and Improvements with a carrying value of \$156,585,382 (2022: \$150,474,603) representing estimated fair value.
+In determining the fair value, the direct comparison approach for land values and the current replacement cost approach for buildings, improvements and the market approach for the Bread House property, Ruth Fairfax House and art work are applied.